 Efflorescence is found on the surface, but sub-efflorescence, known as spalling, is more expensive to fix.

-You can easily recognize efflorescence on walls, floors, retaining walls, and other surfaces made of brick, stone, concrete, or stucco.
-It is often a white, powdery substance when seen on unsealed surfaces.
-If a floor or another concrete surface has been sealed, you may see a white blush under the sealer.
+You can easily recognize efflorescence on walls, floors, retaining walls and other surfaces made of brick, stone, concrete or stucco.
+It's often a white, powdery substance when seen on unsealed surfaces.
+If a floor or other concrete surface has been sealed, you may see a white blush under the sealer.
 This is especially concerning for homeowners who have sealed concrete floors or other solid surfaces that show efflorescence.

-Efflorescence is a common defect often noted in a real estate home inspection by the buyer's home inspector.
+If you're a homebuyer, a real estate home inspection would reveal whether your soon-to-be home has efflorescence.
 Some astute real estate agents might note efflorescence in the home, most likely to be prevalent on basement walls.
 Wet basements, especially, are the perfect environment for efflorescence to grow.

 What is the Composition of Efflorescence?

-Efflorescence is composed of water-soluble salts.
-It can be a variety of different salts.
+Efflorescence is composed of a variety of water-soluble salts.
 Different surfaces and different areas of the country are more likely to have particular combinations, which lead to a variety of colors.

 How Does Efflorescence Happen?

 For efflorescence to happen, you need water and salt.
-The salt comes from a variety of sources.
+The salt comes from a range of sources.
 First, it may already be present inside the brick, stone or concrete.
 Or, the source may be the grout or Portland cement holding surfaces together.
-It could come from the soil if the surface is in contact with soil, such as a retaining wall.
+If the surface, such as a retaining wall, is in contact with soil, efflorescence could form.
 Finally, it could be present in the water itself in areas with hard water.

-Now the salt must be dissolved in water and transported to the surface of the masonry, stone, or concrete.
+The salt must be dissolved in water and transported to the surface of the masonry, stone or concrete.
 The water may already be present in the surface itself.
-Or, it could come in from outside of the surface, dissolve salts, and then evaporate to leave behind the efflorescence.
+It could also come in from outside of the surface, dissolve salts and then evaporate, which leaves behind the efflorescence.

-There are a variety of construction techniques that can minimize the growth of efflorescence, such as controlling the amount of water used in mortar and grout, designing with eaves and copings to direct water away from surfaces, and paying attention to landscaping and irrigation.
+There are several construction techniques that can minimize the growth of efflorescence, such as controlling the amount of water used in mortar and grout, designing with eaves and copings to direct water away from surfaces and paying attention to landscaping and irrigation.

 The best way to remove efflorescence depends on the surface and the composition of the salts.
-Using a dry brush to remove it is one solution.
-For some salts, you can simply wash them away with a hand brush, mild detergent, and a water rinse.
-Power washing is another method that can be used, depending on the surface.
-You may want to consult with a contractor to see if there is a chemical cleaning agent that is recommended for your surface and get instructions on how to use it safely.
-For example, a weak solution of muriatic acid is used for some surfaces, but it might damage others.
+One method is to use a dry brush.
+For some salts, you can simply wash them away with a hand brush, mild detergent and a water rinse.
+Power washing is another option, depending on the surface.
+You may want to consult with a contractor to see if there is a recommended chemical cleaning agent for your surface and get instructions on how to use it safely.
+For example, a weak solution of muriatic acid might be safe for some surfaces, but it could damage others.

-In general, cleaning efflorescence from a surface is an ongoing solution rather than a cure.
-Sealing a surface might be a solution, but if water still finds its way into the surface, you could end up with spalling, which is a destructive process that should be avoided.
+In general, cleaning efflorescence from a surface is an ongoing solution — much like a treatment — rather than a cure.
+Sealing a surface might be a solution, but if water still finds its way into the surface you could end up with spalling, which is a destructive process that should be avoided.